Archaeology Field Summer School

 - Develop a range of career-ready skills including archaeological survey, archaeological excavation, and recording techniques such as archaeological drawing methods, the use of record sheets and the documentation of finds

-- Learn how to assess the significance of an archaeological site within its heritage setting in general, and that of the medieval landscape of Somerset in particular
+- Learn how to assess the significance of an archaeological site within its heritage setting in general, and that of the medieval landscape of Gloucestershire in particular

 - Understand how to connect material culture with written records